Distance: 46-mile loop

 This is one of the Oregon rides that is expertly covered in Jim Moore’s 75 Classic Rides Oregon (see the “Oregon” section in Rides by Region).

 This ride is an approximate square.
 Each of the 4 sides is a different kind of riding.
 Three sides are great, and the fourth is a very pleasant warm-up.
-The four sides are 1) 7 miles of gentle shoulder riding through pleasant farmland, 2) 7 miles of uninterrupted climbing up a dramatic canyon, 3) a rambling, rolling saunter through rich forests, past meadows, and along lake shores, and finally 4) a breath-taking, often-45-mph 14-mile descent.
-You also get two resorts, one charming inn, one pretty lake, one semi-pretty lake, and the likelihood of eagles.
+The four sides are 1) 7 miles of gentle shoulder riding through pleasant farmland, 2) 7 miles of uninterrupted climbing up a dramatic canyon, 3) a rambling, rolling saunter through rich forests, past meadows, and along lake shores, and finally 4) a breath-taking, supersonic 14-mile descent.
+You also get two resorts, one charming inn, one pretty lake, one semi-pretty lake, the likelihood of eagles, and (with a slight detour) a natural spring with awesome water (yes, water can be awesome).
 Dead Indian Road is actually only about a third of the ride, but it’s a much more energetic name than “Highway 66,” which is our other choice, so let’s go with that.

 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)

 You can start anywhere on the loop, but I’m starting you at the intersection of Dead Indian Rd and Hwy 66 (Green Springs Highway), because you’ll get about 7 miles of gentle rollers to warm up on.
 Head south on Hwy 66.
 This is outskirts-of-town farm country, quite pretty to the eye, but the road is always busy and you’re on the shoulder, so it’s not great.
 It is, however, a lovely shoulder, wide and smooth.